Welcome to the Term 4 edition of SACE News. In this edition:

 - English Literary Studies

 An information sheet on Stage 2 final moderation is available to Stage 2 teachers.
 The information sheet covers the following topics:

 - materials collection

-- completing school assessment results online results sheets
+- completing school assessment results, results sheets in Schools Online

 - moderation sample